lioryarkon9/todos/README.md

 ## The Task

 Your task is to create a ToDo app that interacts with an already provided ToDo API.
 The application should display the tasks in a table as shown in the screenshot provided.
-The main screen of the app should be designed in a pixel-perfect way to match the screenshot.
+The main screen of the app should be designed to match the screenshot.
 You will be using React for this task, and we expect you to leverage best practices for state management, component structure, and other aspects of a modern React application.

 ![main screen](screenshots/01_main_screen.png)

 ## Design

 To help you with the design, we have provided a screenshot of the application, a link to the Google font used in the app, and a Figma file.
 The Figma file should provide you with more granular details about the app's design.
 Your task is to replicate this design as closely as possible, focusing particularly on the main screen.
-We are looking for pixel-perfect precision here, so do pay attention to the details!

 - Google Font - [Nunito](https://fonts.google.com/specimen/Nunito?query=nunito)
 - Figma Design - [ToDo App Design](https://www.figma.com/file/bWThNKVhrueQ2T6Av8Erh8/To-do-list?node-id=0%3A1&t=J5sGg96ADAltbOFc-1)